 In the build-up to a funding round, you might find that your company needs a small cash boost to tide it over.
 The good news is that there’s a way to do this and remain EIS-compliant: our SeedFAST agreement.

 The SeedFAST works in a similar way to a Convertible Note, where an investor agrees to loan funds now in the expectation of being repaid at an agreed milestone.
 However, as the Note is classed as debt it isn’t compliant with EIS, because the investor is guaranteed to get his or her money back and EIS requires the investment to be at risk.

-In contrast, the SeedFAST doesn’t count as debt, as long as you convert the funds to equity within 6 months (reduced from 12 months on 31/12/2019) of receiving them.
-The investor can then claim his or her EIS tax relief in that same tax year.
+In contrast, the SeedFAST doesn’t count as debt, as long as you convert the funds to equity within 6 months of receiving them.
+The investor can then claim their EIS tax relief in that same tax year.

 The Enterprise Investment Scheme is a fantastic opportunity for startups to get the funding they need to grow.
 And qualifying for EIS doesn’t have to be lengthy or expensive.
 You just need to: